xiix0/scam/README.md

-You will gain money by a speculation or lottery.
+You are dishonest, but never to the point of hurting a friend.